 Do add any memories you have to the Comments, below.
 It would be lovely to hear from you.

 It would be great to have some more review on the film on the International Movie Database.
 You can easily add one here.

-When the original feature film of ‘Swallows & Amazons’ was made in 1973, Peggy Blackett was played by Lesley Bennett.
+When the original feature film of ‘Swallows & Amazons’ was made in 1973, Peggy Blackett was played by Lesley Bennett, who was aged thirteen at the time.
 She can be seen here on location at Bank Ground Farm above Coniston Water in the Lake District.

-For the last thirty-four years, Lesley has been living in the Netherlands.
+For the last thirty-eight years, Lesley has been living in the Netherlands.
 I met up with her for lunch at Schiphol Airport on my way back from sailing Arthur Ransome’s cutter, the Nancy Blackett, through the inland waterways of Zeeland.
 (Please see the last two previous posts.)
 I nearly didn’t make the meeting.
 A man had been arrested for planting a bomb on a train just north of Middleberg, but the authorities must have acted quickly as I wasn’t delayed for long.